 Faking your opponent with a different kick like in the case of Kodeup Chagi or Question Mark kick and changing minds in the middle of the kick is also a different thing.
 Fake kicks are meant to play tricks with your opponent but if you are changing moves in the half-way then you are playing tricks with yourself.

 Back kicks can be a long-range as well as short-range attack.
 Moreover, it can act as a defensive move as well if you know the better use of it.
-When your opponent is about to get close to you to give an attack then you can land this kick at that very moment but what lots of guys make mistake in here is that they just land a kick.
+When your opponent is about to get close to you to give an attack then you can land this kick at that very moment but what lots of guys make mistakes during back kick is that they just land a kick.
 The kick should be complete and leg should be extended completely which will not only hit your target but also push your opponent away from you so that you can easily prevent you from your opponent’s blow.

 Lots of the beginners complain about the range as well as balancing themselves while executing this kick.
 Well, it can be corrected if you engage the movement of your non-hitting leg as well.
 Fixing your non-hitting leg while hitting the kick can easily throw you off balance due to the centrifugal force of rotation.
 Instead, you should slide it towards your opponent which results in greater range and mobility.

 It is always important to know what you should not do along with what you should do.
 This is especially true when it comes to martial arts kicks and moves.
 One wrong step and you might hurt yourself as well as the ones in front of you.
-Next time before performing this move, you could keep the above points in mind.
+Next time before performing this move, you could keep the above points in mind and correct all the mistakes during the back kick.
 Play smart and play safe.